BlocProtocol/BLOC-wiki/docs/about/Background-and-History.md

 # **Who ?
 Why ?
 How ? created the BLOC**

-[BLOC](https://bloc.money) was created by Steve Palma and Thomas Gayet in December 2017 and launched in public the 22th may 2018
+[BLOC](https://bloc.money) was created by FuriousTeam and Thomas Gayet in December 2017 and launched in public the 22th may 2018

 ## **Why the BLOC ?**